visualbis/VV-Docs/docs/user-guide/home-page/advanced-search.md

 *Search input for Group Member Name as VBI*

-By clicking Search button, the list of reports having the Group Member Name as “VBI” will be displayed as shown in the below Figure.
+By clicking Search button, the list of reports having the Group Member Name as "VBI” will be displayed as shown in the below Figure.

   <div style={{textAlign: 'center'}}>
     <Zoom>